-Jamal Khashoggi, a well-established Saudi Arabian journalist who had been living in the United States since mid-2017, has been missing since October 2, 2018, and is presumed dead.
+Jamal Khashoggi, a well-established Saudi Arabian journalist who had been living in the United States since mid-2017, went missing on October 2, 2018.
 He was last seen entering the Saudi Arabian Consulate in Istanbul, Turkey, in order to handle marriage paperwork.

 Khashoggi began his journalism career as a correspondent for the Saudi Gazette newspaper.
 As a journalist, he was known for his coverage of Afghanistan, Algeria, Kuwait, and the Middle East, particularly for the Soviet invasion of Afghanistan and his multiple interviews with Osama Bin Laden before he became the leader of al-Qaeda.